 Aim 1C – 1D: Caveats and alternative approaches: It is possible that the frequency of pHFOs and rHFOSs may vary significantly, rendering the associations with recent seizures challenging.
 Automated analysis by the IAC of large samples of EEGs may solve this issue.
 We will measure drug levels at the end of week 1 to confirm that drug delivery was reliable and to compare the drug levels across rats.
 Rats assigned to the treatment arm displaying undetectable levels at 7d will be excluded.
 We anticipate 30% mortality acutely, which has been addressed by increasing the number of planned LFPI surgeries.
 If unexplained mortality is observed, the trial for the drug will be stopped and unmasked to determine if this may be due to drug toxicity.
 If none of the candidate biomarkers is validated for PTEgenesis by Project 1 at the end of Year 3, we will select for Aim 2 testing a drug with proof of target relevance and engagement to advance to Aim 2.
-Sodium selenate may be a candidate based on the preliminary data for an AEG effect (section C1), that we will attempt to validate.
+Sodium selenate may be a candidate based on the preliminary data for an AEG effect (section C1) that we will attempt to validate.
 The inclusion of three centers in the Aim 1C-D study (Einstein, Melbourne, UCLA) will require procedures for harmonization of methodologies, data collection and reporting and data analyses to minimize the variability in results.
 We will create CDEs, standardized protocols, and across sites visits to minimize these issues.
 TBI inherently demonstrates significant variability in pathology 113 and therefore, if successful, the results of a multicenter trial will be more likely to be robust and translatable.

 3.2.2.
 Specific Aim 2: To determine whether an optimized targeted treatment selected by the early stage post-TBI multi-modality screening process can: